edsa24/Machine-Learning-and-Predictive-Analytics---Torrijos-E/README.md

 - Draft Milestone 1 is the first version of the model
 - Final Milestone 1 includes the polished model, evaluation, and results

+---

+## Additional Notes

+The presentation slides are submitted separately as required in the course guidelines.
+The core model implementation remained unchanged, as it was already functioning correctly.
+Improvements were focused on:
+Adding detailed documentation
+Presenting forecasted results clearly
+Enhancing visualizations

+===

+## Author

+edsa torrijos
+BSIT Student – Machine Learning & Predictive Analytics

+---

+## Acknowledgment

+This project was developed as part of the Terminal Assessment for the Machine Learning and Predictive Analytics course.